Back to blog

 GL Assessment 11+ comprehension

-The comprehension section consists of a passage of text which might be fiction, non-fiction, or poetry.
-It could be a traditional or contemporary text.
-Your child will need to answer questions to show:
+The comprehension section includes a passage, which could be fiction, non-fiction, or poetry, and either a traditional or contemporary text.

-The picture below shows the format of an online GL Assessment 11+ English comprehension practice test on Atom.
-Downloadable paper tests are also available with an Atom subscription.
+The picture below shows the format of a downloadable GL Assessment 11+ English comprehension practice test, available with an Atom Home subscription.
+You’ll also find online practice tests included with your Atom subscription.

 ISEB English

-Your child will see a series of short passages – usually between 300–500 words.
-These could be fiction, non-fiction or poetry, and taken from a range of time periods.
-The test is taken on a computer and children can scroll to read each passage.
-All questions are multiple-choice.
+Your child will read a series of short passages (about 300–500 words each).
+These can be fiction, non-fiction, or poetry, and may come from different time periods.
+The test is taken on a computer, and your child can scroll through the text as they read.

 Take a look at the format of an ISEB English test, as shown on Atom.

-Summarising example question on an Atom ISEB English mock test
+Example jumbled sentences question in an Atom ISEB English mock test

 Year 6 SATs reading

 The Year 6 SATs reading paper has a time limit of 60 minutes (including time for reading).
-Questions are based on the Key Stage 2 national curriculum.
-There are 50 marks available.
+It’s worth 50 marks and follows the Key Stage 2 national curriculum.

 Year 6 SATs practice tests are available on Atom.
 The reading tests look like this: